blacklightpy/vaultofknowledge/🤠 Personal/Project Ideas/Blacklight OS Philosophy.md

 - Ice Cream Theory Software Market

 Ice Cream Theory welcomes every project, but we would like to create our own reference implementations and make it the best.
 Nevertheless, this is not a product, and the sources are free for everyone to build upon.
+## Update Policy

+We do not believe in time, so the updates will be of the form of rolling releases, and compatibility is almost always attempted to be maintained for a given line of OSes.

+So any update will be named according to the date for reference, or it could simply be a number for dateless reference.
+But since we do not like time, it can instead be named based on events perhaps, as that is what would truly matter to us.
+If we've forgotten the events, there would be no reason to remember the date, so that we can relate to the time.

+So it will be like Blacklight OS Update 54 (Mistral 0.2 Release)

+Although an OS line will remain almost the same, it is possible that some update, such as a fundamental change in the ways of operation will make the programs incompatible, hence the compatibility breaking updates will have to be distinguished by a revision marker.

+So an update will be like Blacklight OS Revision 3 Update 47 (Israel-Palestine)
+## Name Change Policy

+We do not like to distinguish between natural laws, medicines, pliers and other inventions of engineering.

+We would like to be able to describe a generic operating system, with all the possible features.

+While Ice Cream Theory defines the possible blocks, Blacklight OS is a select combination of such blocks.

+If at all Blacklight OS ever becomes Ice Cream OS, it will carry over to the names of the previous references to Blacklight OS too, so that Blacklight OS Revision 3 July 2024 will be referred to as Ice Cream OS Revision 3 July 2024.